BCDevOps/developer-experience/docs/resiliency-checklist.md

 The more you reach out to help your fellow developer, the stronger a community we will be!

 And it's very important to remember that we in the BC Government are part of a larger, international community of developers working to create better and more resilient applications.
 There are a lot of great resources available on the broader internet that we could never hope to match on our own.
-A great place to start when looking into these resources would be https://12factor.net/.

 ### Tools